Documentation

 Recommended:

-• Obsidian - For enhanced vault UI (obsidian.md)
+• Obsidian — For enhanced browsing and editing (obsidian.md)

 All AI preprocessing happens locally on your device